viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 ## **4. Creating a Class in RealBoard :-**&#x20;

-After choosing the class type and editing the board, this final page allows you to configure key details like the class name, description, students, teachers, and assignment dates.
+After choosing the class type and editing the board, this final page allows you to configure key details like the class name, description, students, teachers/professors, and assignment dates.

 <div>